 Tenement houses erected by German and Jewish owners stand next to each other.
 You may admire the St. Alexander Newski's Orthodox Cathedral and the St. Olga's Orthodox Church, the St. Matthew's Evangelic Church, and the nearby St. Stanisław Kostka's Cathedral.
-Among the splendid synagogues of Łódź, the only one to survive the war was the small private synagogue owned by the Richters family.
+Among the splendid synagogues of Lodz, the only one to survive the war was the small private synagogue owned by the Richters family.
 The city is full of mystery tales concerning its previous inhabitants.
-Every September Łódź hosts the Festival of the Dialogue of Four Cultures, reviving the multi-cultural atmosphere of the city and combining exhibitions, performances and concerts of Polish, German, Jewish and Russian artists.
-In 2004 the 60th Anniversary of the Extermination of the Litzmannstadt Ghetto was celebrated.
-Extensive celebrations were accompanied by the wide program of exhibitions, concerts and meetings with the survivors.
-Numerous performances, exhibitions and seminars, organized within the framework of the Year of the German-speaking Countries Region, were planned for 2005.

 Textile factories, industrialist's residencies, and workers parcels were making up Lodz's landscape at the XIX century.
 Lots of post-industrial buildings has become the part of city architecture.
 The most important complexes are situated within the area of so called "Ksiezy Mlyn".
-They were erected by a famous man of industry, Karol Wilchelm Scheibler.
+They were erected by a famous man of industry, Karol Wilhelm Scheibler.
+The unique factories turned into unusual modern apartments – lofts.
+Postindustrial areas become also space for new festival centers, ateliers and original clubs.

 Another complex is situated in the city centre.
 It used to belong to Scheibler's competitor - Izrael Kalmanowicz Poznanski.
-The post-industrial city is coming back from the dead because of revitalizations processes that are taking place.
-The historical places are discovered proving how unique the city of Lodz is.
-The imperium by Poznanski has been transformed into a commercial and entertainment centre -'Manufatura'.
-Visitors find here many restaurants, over 300 shops, discotheques, a bowling alley, climbing wall and multi-cinema.
-A luxurious hotel, the Museum of Science and Technology for kids, the Museum of the Place, and International Fashion Promotion Centre are under construction.
+The empire by Poznanski has been transformed into a commercial and entertainment centre – “Manufaktura”.
+Visitors find here many restaurants, over 300 shops, discotheque, bowling alley, climbing wall, multi-cinema, luxurious hotel and the Museum of the Factory.